cycle directly to legendary ruins in the Peloponnese

-An indicative hotel for the Peloponnese Self-Guided is the family run Kynaitha Hotel in Kalavrita with balconies overlooking the town plaza.
+An indicative hotel for the Sacred Sites tour is the family run Art Mainalon Hotel in Vytina with swimming pool and refined art throughout the hotel.

 We select the accommodations for guided tours based on quality, comfort, cleanliness, hospitality, location and charm.
 Most of the hotels on this tour are family owned and operated.